agroves333/ns8/README.md

 # NS8 Coding Challenge

 ## Description
+This is a RESTful API for user tracking software.
+When a user registers or logs in, an event will also be created with a type REGISTER or LOGIN, respectively.

+The API returns:
+All events for all users, all events for a specific user, or all events for the last day.
+See below for usage.

 This project was created using NestJS. <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo_text.svg" width="100" alt="Nest Logo" /></a>

 The following NestJS configurations were used: